iskakaushik/iskakaushik.github.io/_posts/2019-12-25-fitness-and-fatigue-curves.md

 Modeling individual response to stress has been studied by [Eric Banister in 1976](https://web.archive.org/web/20191226023243/https://www.math.fsu.edu/~dgalvis/journalclub/papers/11_28_2016.pdf).
 The linked paper documents how to measure impulse response in swimmers but was later modified to measure the same in runners and cyclists.

-To adapt the model to any stressor (running/swimming/cycling or any exercise), he proposed heart rate based metric called TRIMP.
+To adapt the model to any stressor (running/swimming/cycling or any exercise), he proposed heart rate based metric called **TRIMP**.
 From my understanding, the model works as follows:

 1. Convert each effort into a TRIMP score.

 2. Use the sequence of past TRIMP scores to predict two values:

-1. Fitness: The positive influence (due to adaptation and other phenomenon) each effort has on your future performance.
+    1.  **Fitness:** The positive influence (due to adaptation and other phenomenon) each effort  has on your future performance.

-2. Fatigue: The negative effect (due to needed recovery time, muscle soreness etc) each effort has on your future performance.
+    2.  **Fatigue:** The negative effect (due to needed recovery time, muscle soreness etc) each effort has on your future performance.

 Fitness outlasts Fatigue
 ------------------------